 #14 Playing with a cardboard box

 Large cardboard boxes are great to save and can provide endless entertainment opportunities for toddlers.
-Encourage them to climb in and out of it, make it into a house and you can also turn it into a tunnel for them to crawl through.
+Encourage them to climb in and out of it or make it into a house with windows and doors.
+You can also turn it into a tunnel for them to crawl through.

-Decorating with sharpies extends this indoor gross motor activity into a fine motor one too – if it’s a house, they can draw on windows or flowers growing up the side.
+Decorating with sharpies extends this indoor gross motor activity for toddlers into a fine motor one too.
+If it’s a house, they can draw on windows or flowers growing up the side.
 They’ll probably just scribble – whatever keeps them entertained.